 This setting results in generous quantities of large and gorgeous blooms.

-When included in your vegetable garden, the humble nasturtium work as natural aphid control drawing aphids away from your veggies and provide a bit of peppery flavoring for your salads.
+When included in your vegetable garden, the humble nasturtium work as a trap crop for natural organic aphid control, drawing aphids away from your veggies and providing a bit of peppery flavoring for your salads.

 The Best Types of Nasturtiums For Your Garden?